-Since September, the National Ballet Academy has had a new management team (interim for the moment).
+Since September, the National Ballet Academy has had a new management team.
 Ernst Meisner, himself an ex-pupil of the academy, has taken on the artistic responsibilities of the National Ballet Academy, alongside his position as artistic coordinator of Dutch National Ballet’s Junior Company.
 René Vlemmix, who has previously worked with Springdance and Nederlands Dans Theater, has been appointed managing director.
 In the following interview, they introduce themselves and talk about their plans and ideas.

 ‘A speed dating session’, is how Ernst Meisner and René Vlemmix laughingly describe their first meeting, last September, in the office of Ted Brandsen, artistic director of Dutch National Ballet.
 René: ‘I went to meet Ted and Ernst with Jan Zoet (director of the Academy of Theatre and Dance – ed.).
 I didn’t know Ernst, but after half an hour, it was settled for me.
 It felt right and that’s what’s most important.
 You have to feel that click with one another’.
 Ernst: ‘In that half hour, René had introduced himself.
 And I thought, well then I’ll do the same.
 One week later, there we were together in the office at the NBA!’
 René: ‘So rather than first coming up with a vision or something together, we just stepped in knowing that we both had the academy’s very best interests at heart’.
 Ernst, laughing: ‘So yes, we jumped in at the deep end.
 But we’re really good at treading water’.

 Calm and enjoyment